Blog

 Metadata

-Metadata provides an overview of the dataset itself; it’s the data about the data.
-Metadata provides a high-level summary about the characteristics of the dataset.
+Metadata provides an overview of the dataset itself.
+It’s the data about the data.
+It provides a high-level summary about the characteristics of the dataset.
 It includes details such as the column names, the types of data contained in each column (numerical, textual, etc.), and the count of non-null entries in each column, among other aspects.
 The code snippet below is typically utilized to retrieve the metadata of a dataset.

-Upon executing the code, a succinct summary is displayed, offering valuable insights into the various data types present and the memory usage in the dataset.
+Upon executing the code, a succinct summary is displayed.
+It offers valuable insights into the various data types present and the memory usage in the dataset.
 This information is crucial for deeper analytical efforts.
 The output generated might begin as follows:

 • Range Index: The dataset is indexed from 0 to 10953, providing a unique identifier for each row.